avantol/WSJTX-Controller/README.md

 # WSJTX-Controller
  Provides automation for repetitive manual tasks in WSJT-X

 WSJTX Controller is a "helper" program that runs alongside WSJT-X, apparently the most popular ham radio program of all time.
 This "helper" does a lot of the boring WSJT-X manual work for you.
+(You will need to install a slightly-modified WSJT-X program, available at https://github.com/avantol/WSJT-X2-2-2-mod, more info below)

 Its "Basic" mode is completely hands-off, the helper simply queues up calls to you, that come in while you're working another call:
 ![image](https://user-images.githubusercontent.com/5302633/101517114-96c1be80-393d-11eb-925b-0fd52c70753e.png)